Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 • Affordable price

-925 silver: shine and refinement
+925 silver: brilliance and refinement

 • Beautiful shine and luxurious appearance